bburns/LanguageModels/doc/report/Report.md

-show overfitting curve - too many epochs and loss starts to increase, so need to do early stopping - eg stop if loss doesn't decrease for n epochs.
+show overfitting curve - too many epochs and loss starts to increase, so need to do early stopping - eg stop if loss doesn't decrease for n epochs. because it's fittting to the test data, but loss is against the validation data. so want to stop at the lowest loss point.

+**add penalty for 'complexity' (ie overfitting, as with decision trees etc) - complexity ~ more nodes, more layers, and larger weights

+could also do crossvalidation to get more accurate scores, but would add more training time

+"overfitting is a very common problem when the dataset is too small compared with the number of model parameters that need to be learned." so need more data, or simpler model

 incl hyperparameter tuning here - list available parameters, possible ranges